-Stemming from the days when we were still living in caves and hunted the bush for food, our brain was wired to produce offspring and find the most suitable partner to mate with.
+Stemming from the days when we were still living in caves, finding the most suitable partner to mate with was priority number one.
 Women looked for muscle clad men that were fast hunters, indicating future security for her and her children.
-The stronger, the faster, the better because our brains love exaggeration.
+The stronger the better because our brains love exaggeration.
 She was satisfied with the illusion that she would be saved from the sabretooth tiger or rival tribe member who also wanted her good genes for his offspring.

 The male brain

 In the center of our brain is the emotional brain.
-You can think of it as a brain inside a brain.
-Its structure, organization and cells is very different from the neocortex, which is our thinking brain.
-The emotional brain can function independently from the neocortex.
-The emotional brain controls everything that is linked to our emotional wellbeing and, regulates heart function, blood pressure, digestive system and immune system.
+Its structure is very different from our thinking brain.
+The emotional brain can function independently from the thinking brain.
+It controls everything that is linked to our emotional wellbeing and, regulates heart function, blood pressure, digestive system and immune system.
 It activates you when you need to fight a rivaling alpha male or flight from a sabretooth tiger.
-It shoots off neurotransmitters like adrenaline, cortisol and testosterone.

-When we experience emotional disturbances, it is the result of a malfunctioning emotional brain.
-For a lot of people, this malfunctioning stems from painful past experiences.
-While there is likely no connection to the present day, these painful experiences can leave a non-erasable print in our emotional brain.
+When we experience emotional stress, it is the result of a malfunctioning emotional brain.
+For a lot of people, this stems from painful past experiences.
+While there is likely no connection to the present, these painful experiences can leave a non-erasable print in our emotional brain.
 These experiences can reappear and dominate what one feels and does, even years later.
-The emotional brain activates and controls our survival responses AND emotional state.
-Now you may begin to see why it is perceived to be so complicated to be a male.

 Mental health and culture